-You’ve absolutely seen a finance bro or five rock a Patagonia vest as they walk from the office to Sweetgreen and back.
+You’ve absolutely seen a finance bro (or five) rock a Patagonia vest as they walk from the office to Sweetgreen and back.
 We’d like the record to reflect that in no way, shape, or form does this mean that Patagonia is only for jabronis.
-Patagonia is a serious outdoors company, and it slings some very sweet puffers for blossoming Vermonters from all cultural walks of life.
-The bright orange Downdrift jacket is peak puffer, with two front zipped pockets and a drawstring hood.
+Patagonia is a serious outdoors company, and it slings some very sweet puffers for gorpcore aficionados, leaf peepers and wannabe Vermonters from all cultural walks of life.
+The bright Downdrift jacket is peak puffer, with two front zipped pockets and a cinched hood.
 The Nano Puff Jackets, on the other hand, may look sleek and simple—but they also feature two zippered hand warmer pockets and an internal zippered chest pocket doubles as a “stuffsack” with a reinforced carabiner clip-in loop so you can pack it up into a lil’ burrito and hang it off your backpack when camping.
 Best of all, they can be worn alone or layered under bigger jackets as the weather turns wintry.

 You’ll be the Maine character

 L.L.
 Bean is one of those legacy brands that has come full circle from classic to old-school and back to cool—take, for instance, their recent mega-hyped collab with Todd Snyder.
 The Freeport, Maine-based outdoor gear behemoth doesn’t mess around when it comes to apparel, and the brand’s Ultralight 850 Down Hooded Jackets are second to none.
 They’re made with water-repellent down that stays dry over 10 times longer than the untreated stuff, and feature a Pertex Quantum nylon shell that’s made from 100% recycled fabric.